vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 66. What is Delegation?

 ### Answer:
-Delegation is the process
-where one object assigns responsibility
-to another object using a protocol.
+Delegation is the process by which one object assigns responsibility to another object using a protocol.

 It is widely used in UIKit components like: